MaazMS/python/correlation/DOC/concept_of_correation.md

 illustrates strong positive correlation, which occurs when large values of one feature correspond to large values of the
 other, and vice versa.

+**Note**
+1. That the correlation of a variable with itself is 1.
+For that reason all the diagonal values are 1.

 Methods for correlation
 1. `Pearson’s` coefficient measures linear correlation.